Ophthalmology (Eye) Practice Test 3

 - Anirivia

 Explanation: Answer reason: The term for a duplicated pupil/iris complex within a single eye is "pupula duplex" (also commonly spelled pupula duplex or pupillary duplication).
 "Polycoria" refers to more than one pupillary opening in an iris (often pseudo-polycoria due to iris holes) and does not specifically imply two irises.
 "Anirivia" (aniridia) means absence of the iris, which is the opposite finding.
-Category reason: This is a terminology/diagnosis recognition question about an ocular congenital/anatomic abnormality, which falls under ophthalmology rather than nursing interventions or clinical prioritization.

 Which vitamin is essential for night vision?